adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 ![](https://cc-dam.imgix.net/cloudcannon-core-web-vitals.png)

-While we’re always looking for ways to improve theses scores, we attribute them to a range of factors: static generation and optimization from Eleventy, image processing from Imagix, post-build processing from Jampack, and most of all, considered development from the CloudCannon dev team.
+While we’re always looking for ways to improve theses scores, we attribute them to a range of factors: static generation and optimization from Eleventy, image processing from Imgix, post-build processing from Jampack, and most of all, considered development from the CloudCannon dev team.

 ---

-*As CloudCannon’s CMS has grown over the past ten years, we’ve added full support for many SSGs — Jekyll, Eleventy, Hugo, SvelteKit, Gatsby, Next.js, and most recently Astro, with more on the way over the coming months.
+*As CloudCannon’s CMS has grown over the past ten years, we’ve added full support for many SSGs — <a target="_blank" rel="noopener" href="https://cloudcannon.com/jekyll-cms/">Jekyll</a>, <a target="_blank" rel="noopener" href="https://cloudcannon.com/eleventy-cms/">Eleventy</a>, <a target="_blank" rel="noopener" href="https://cloudcannon.com/hugo-cms/">Hugo</a>, <a target="_blank" rel="noopener" href="https://cloudcannon.com/sveltekit-cms/">SvelteKit</a>, <a target="_blank" rel="noopener" href="https://cloudcannon.com/gatsby-cms/">Gatsby</a>, <a target="_blank" rel="noopener" href="https://cloudcannon.com/nextjs-cms/">Next.js</a>, and most recently <a target="_blank" rel="noopener" href="https://cloudcannon.com/astro-cms/">Astro</a>, with more on the way over the coming months.
 In all honesty, we could have worked with any of the above generators, and had the same great editing experience alongside excellent site performance.*

 *Do you have any questions about bringing your static sites to CloudCannon, or need a little help with migration or configuration?
 Feel free to&nbsp;**[book a demo call](https://cloudcannon.com/book-a-demo/)**, take a look at our&nbsp;**[documentation](https://cloudcannon.com/documentation/)**, or&nbsp;**[get in touch with our support team](https://cloudcannon.com/support/)**.*